laszlo-major/unified-logger/README.md

 # Unified Logger

-A logging framework that wraps around SLF4J and Crashlytics (Fabric.io)
+A logging framework that wraps around Timber and Crashlytics (Fabric.io)

 ## Download
 * ###If you are including including the library off jCenter: